Malaysia's ousted PM says to take a break amid reports of flight

 Mahathir, previously prime minister for 22 years, was once Najib’s mentor but turned against him over the 1MDB scandal and led the opposition challenge to him in this week’s election, defeating the coalition that had ruled Malaysia for six decades.

-Additional reporting by Emily Chow, Liz Lee and Joseph Sipalan; Editing by Raju Gopalakrishnan
+Writing by John Chalmers; Additional reporting by Emily Chow, Liz Lee and Joseph Sipalan; Editing by Diane Craft